PaulConyngham/jekyll-now/about.md

+From my personal experience, if you are not consistantly learning in the ML field, you will quickly become irrelevant.

 I find from experience - to be good at Machine Learning as the field is so vast, you need to be constantly reteaching yourself knowledge from all over the field.